Jeonju: Joseon (1392–1897)

+Today

 Jeonju was given its modern boundaries and government system in 1963.
 It has since then industrialized rapidly.
-Since the Joseon Dynasty period, it was a metropolis, but it did not experience industrialization in the 20th century compared to other parts of Korea.
+Since the Joseon dynasty period, it was a metropolis, but it did not experience industrialization in the 20th century compared to other parts of Korea.
 It does not have the industrial infrastructure, manufacturing, or heavy industries found in other major Korean cities.
 Today, traditional tourism and sightseeing is a major industry in the city.

+Education

+Jeonbuk National University and Jeonju National University of Education are the public universities in Jeonju.